Animal By-Products

 Minnesota MPCA Fines Long Prairie Rendering Facility $3 Million for Hydrogen Sulphide Violations

-The Minnesota Pollution Control Agency (MPCA) has issued a $3 million penalty and mandated $4.4 million in environmental upgrades following persistent hydrogen sulphide and wastewater violations.
+In March 2026, the Minnesota Pollution Control Agency issued a three million dollar penalty and mandated four point four million dollars in upgrades following persistent hydrogen sulphide and wastewater violations.
 This enforcement signals a shift toward more aggressive oversight of industrial air quality and the mandatory redirection of significant fine revenues toward community-based environmental justice initiatives.

 pca.state.mn.usUnited StatesUnited States